Updated on July 19, 2020

 May 14, 2017

-School Lice Policies Raleigh, Durham, Chapel Hills Each school district in North Carolina is responsible for its own head lice policy.
-As you can see below, every district has its own take on the head lice problem that confronts schools today and each of the 3 districts has a unique policy.
+School Lice Policies Raleigh and Durham.
+Each school district in North Carolina is responsible for its own head lice policy.
+As you can see below, every district has its own take on the head lice problem that confronts schools today and each district has a unique policy.

 Raleigh Public School District

 In the Raleigh schools, the head lice policy is relatively lenient.
 In accordance with advice from American Academy of Pediatrics and the National Association of School Nurses, children are allowed to remain in school with nits.
 Below is the policy of the Raleigh district: “Policy and research from the Harvard School of Epidemiology, the American Academy of Pediatrics and the National Association of School Nurses all state there is no value to excluding children from school for nits only.
 Children will only be sent home if live lice are seen.

 - Please check your child's scalp often for nits and live lice

 - Instruct family members not to share combs, brushes, hats and other personal items

 - Children may come back to school after being treated for lice.
 Only nits that are within 1/4" from the scalp must be removed

 - Additional Information